bgamboa1/mVSOBase/doc/overview.rst

 Each combination ``(site, supim commodity)`` must be supplied with one timeseries, normalised to a maximum value of 1 relative to the installed capacity of a process using this commodity as input.
-For example, a wind power timeseries should reach value 1, when the wind speed exceeds the modelled wind turbine's design wind speed is exceeded.
+For example, a wind power timeseries should reach value 1, when the wind speed exceeds the modeled wind turbine's design wind speed is exceeded.
 This implies that any non-linear behaviour of intermittent processes can already be incorporated while preparing this timeseries.